zaphosting/docs/en/dedicated_iso.md

 The difference between "Image File CD/DVD-ROM" and "URL CD/DVD-ROM" is that you can mount a iso file which is uploaded to a server/webspace or directly choose with "Image File CD/DVD-ROM" a file from your computer, without uploading it somewhere.

-When you choosed your iso file, its required to reboot the server.
+When you have injected your desired iso file a server reboot is required.